arkq/LC3plus/testvec/Readme.txt

 WHAT IS THIS SCRIPT?
 =====================

-This is the LC3plus ETSI testvector script.
+This script is the LC3plus ETSI testvector script.
 It checks whether the output of your LC3plus build produces the expected results and matches the precalculated MD5 hashes for a number of operating points.
 It is meant to be used for the fixed-point version of LC3plus only.